w3f/polkadot-spec/docs/sect-metadata.md

 - ${e}$ is an *Option* type ([Definition -def-num-ref-](id-cryptography-encoding#defn-option-type)) containing the type Id ([Definition -def-num-ref-](sect-metadata#defn-rtm-type-id)) of the pallet error.

-- ${i}$ is an unsigned 8-bit integers indicating the index of the pallet, which is used for encoding pallet events and calls.
+- ${i}$ is an unsigned 8-bit integer indicating the index of the pallet, which is used for encoding pallet events and calls.

 ###### Image -img-num- Metadata Pallet {#img-metadata-pallet}